The Law (Bastiat book): Overview

 In The Law, Bastiat wrote that "each of us has a natural right – from God – to defend his person, his liberty, and his property."
 He described the State as a "substitution of a common force for individual forces" to defend this right.
-He contended that The law becomes perverted when it is used to violate the rights of the individual, when it punishes one's right to defend himself against an effort of others to legislatively enact laws which plunder his wealth/property.
+He contended that law becomes perverted when it is used to violate the rights of the individual, when it punishes one's right to defend himself against an effort of others to legislatively enact laws which plunder his wealth/property.

 Bastiat asserted that whereas justice has precise limits, philanthropy is limitless and thus government can grow endlessly when that becomes its function.
 The resulting statism, he argued, is "based on this triple hypothesis: the total inertness of mankind, the omnipotence of the law, and the infallibility of the legislator."
 The relationship between the public and the legislator becomes "like the clay to the potter."
 Bastiat stated, "I do not dispute their right to invent social combinations, to advertise them, to advocate them, and to try them upon themselves, at their own expense and risk.
 But I do dispute their right to impose these plans upon us by law – by force – and to compel us to pay for them with our taxes."